-Onions love an open site which is well drained and rich in organic matter.
+Onions love an open site that is well-drained and rich in organic matter.
 Weed regularly and don’t over-water because onions are prone to rot if they stay wet.
 When they flower cut off buds as soon as they form.
 You’ll know when onions are ready when the leaves turn yellow and collapse.
 You’ll need to lay them on their side and let them dry out in the sun or hang them up before bringing them inside.

-The best lesson I’ve learned from our expert garlic growers Hunter Valley Produce is to only ever source organic seed.
+The best lesson I’ve learned about garlic is to only ever source organic seed.
 Another tip I learned is the night before you plant your seed in the ground, soak it in bicarb soda and water (a couple of teaspoons in water).
 It helps keep your seed free from any disease.

-Plant your seed from April – June and it’s highly recommended planting on a full moon.
-Seed is the garlic bulbs which you separate and plant individually about 6 cm below the surface.
+Plant your seed from April – June and it’s highly recommended to plant on a full moon.
+The seed is the garlic bulbs which you separate and plant individually about 6 cm below the surface.
 Mulch well and your crop will be ready from October – December.

 Harvest your garlic when the leaves turn yellow.
 Then they will need to be dried out either in the sun or hung up.

 - 600 grams white sweet potato, cut into cubes